Atlantic Lawn and Garden Menu

 05/16/2024 - Edible Gardens, Vegetable Garden

 Galvanized cattle troughs make up these veggie beds.
 A custom cedar fence helps keep out the deer and rabbits.
-Cross-section of a typical raised garden made from a metal water trough.

 Benefits of Raised Gardens: